 Contact insiders

 That’s a pretty bold move to use with caution!
 Talking money with friends and colleagues is difficult, raising the topic with strangers is really tricky.
 Take this path only if you’re really confident about it and are a great communicator.
-And establish a contact to make a first idea about the person before asking about money and delicate topics!
+And establish a contact to make a first idea about the person before asking about money and other touchy topics.

-Making contacts with people inside a company (via LinkedIn for example) could lead either to some very useful information or to no answer or offended reactions.
+Making contacts with people inside a company (via LinkedIn for example) could lead either to some very useful information, to no answer or to offended reactions.

 There’s very little chance I would personally use that technique, except if the “insiders” are people I’m already in touch with, but I drop the idea for those who are at ease with such communication, or because in some cultures it might appear as something really normal.
 I’m curious to know if that would feel right or weird in your own culture?